Those Who Serve

 Ed received his undergraduate degree from Xavier University in Cincinnati and his law degree from the University of Kentucky.
 He practices law in Northern Kentucky.
 Ed and his wife Kathy live in Edgewood, Ky.
 Ed and Kathy each have a gay son, and they are very proud of both of them.
 Ed also has a daughter and son-in-law, and Ed and Kathy have one grandson.
 Ed has participated in numerous parish activities and is involved in a number of community organizations.
 He serves as the first lay Chair of St. Charles Care Center, Inc. Ed and Kathy host Catholics Embracing the LGBT Community, a support group for parents of LGBT individuals in Northern Kentucky.

-Steve is blessed with a wonderful wife and two teenage daughters, all of whom keep him in line, especially regarding social justice, fairness, and equality.
+Steve serves a busy, downtown parish in Lexington, KY, and is blessed with a wonderful family, all of whom work tirelessly to keep him in line, especially regarding social justice, fairness, and equality.
+His is one of the fortunate families, blessed with LGBTQ children.

 Deacon Steve and his family have recently returned to the Bluegrass State after spending the past four years in Rhode Island.
-Steve has returned to Historic Saint Paul Catholic Church as Pastoral Associate and is looking forward to continuing the parish mission of reaching out to the marginalized.
+Steve is back at Historic Saint Paul Catholic Church as Pastoral Associate and is looking forward to continuing the parish mission of reaching out to the marginalized.
 The message of Jesus is one of Love and Mercy for all God’s creatures, and the role of a minister is to further that message, always.
-Dcn.
-Steve has the loving support of his family in spreading this message.

 Betty Dirr, Ohio